WorldModelers/WorldModelers.github.io/publications.md

 * Interpretability Rules: Jointly Bootstrapping a Neural Relation Extractor with an Explanation Decoder.
 Tang, Z.; and Surdeanu, M. In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies: TrustNLP Workshop, 2021.
 * If You Want to Go Far Go Together: Unsupervised Joint Candidate Evidence Retrieval for Multi-hop Question Answering.
 Yadav, V.; Bethard, S.; and Surdeanu, M. In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies, pages 4571–4581, Online, June 2021.
 Association for Computational Linguistics

+### Multi-Institute Collaborations
+* (Submitted) [Two-Six, University of Arizona, Harvard Medical School, Raytheon BBN, Qntfy] Taxonomy Builder: a data-driven and user-centric tool for streamlining taxonomy construction
+* [University of Arizona, Harvard Medical School, University of Florida, Uncharted] Submitted modeling paper to Modeling the World’s Systems Conference 2019
+* [University of Arizona, Harvard Medical School, University of Florida, Uncharted] Submitted system demo papers describing Eidos and Delphi to NAACL-HLT 2019 and Modeling the World's Systems Conference
+* [University of Arizona, Harvard Medical School] Eidos, INDRA, & Delphi: From free text to executable causal models.
+Proceedings of the 2019 Conference of the North American Chapter of the Association for Computational Linguistics (Demonstrations)

 ## Qualitative Analysis

 ### University of Pittsburgh